Picture

 • Include journal entries, reflections, task sheets, and exit slips in the curriculum.

-• Post vocabulary terms on a "Word Wall" (download our Word Wall List with Instructions and our Word Wall PowerPoint Template).
+• Post vocabulary terms on a "Word Wall" (Resource 1 and Resource 2).

 • Start each lesson with the "Word of the Day" from the unit.
 Teachers can also do "Joke of the Day," which often include words with double meanings that must be explained to understand the joke.